itsjoesullivan/envelope-generator/readme.md

 ####getReleaseCompleteTime

 Releasing the envelope isn't the same as stopping the sound source.
-You'll want to wait for the envelope to finish before stopping the source.
-Once release has been called, `getReleaseCompleteTime()` will return the time that the envelope finishes its release stage:
+Once release has been called, `getReleaseCompleteTime()` will return the time that the envelope finishes its release stage.
+If this is an amp envelope, and the startLevel (i.e., where the envelope will release to) is 0, `getReleaseCompleteTime()` is when your sound source is guaranteed to be silent and can be stopped:

 ```javascript
 let osc = context.createOscillator();